TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training

-As shown in \Cref{fig:pipeline}, \method consists of four key layers by design: (1) \textit{Infrastructure layer}, which supports extension, common functions, and integration with other libraries; (2) \textit{Core functionality layer}, which implements the core functions including UMM base models, benchmark datasets, and post-training methods; (3) \textit{Task and execution layer}, which offers unifie pipelines for different tasks including understanding, generation, editing, and cross-task evaluation; and (4) \textit{Application and API layer}, which offers support for unified configuration, command line and Python interface, and evaluation reports.
-Specifically, the core functionality layer currently supports $14$ models, $12$ benchmark datasets, and $5$ post-training methods.
-Thanks to its modular design, it is easy to extend \method for more models, datasets, and post-training methods.
+As shown in \Cref{fig:pipeline}, \method consists of four key layers: (1) \textit{Infrastructure layer}, which supports extension, common functions, and integration with other libraries; (2) \textit{Core functionality layer}, which implements the core functions including UMM base models, benchmark datasets, and post-training methods; (3) \textit{Task and execution layer}, which offers unifie pipelines for different tasks including understanding, generation, editing, and cross-task evaluation; and (4) \textit{Application and API layer}, which offers support for unified configuration, command line and Python interface, and evaluation reports.
+Specifically, it currently supports $15$ models, $12$ benchmark datasets, and $5$ post-training methods.
+Its modular design makes it easy to extend for more models, datasets, and training methods.